 Dieselgate – how Volkswagen started a global scandal

-The Volkswagen emissions scandal, more commonly known as ‘dieselgate’, is one of the most significant corporate fraud cases in history.
-This scandal not only exposed the lengths to which major car manufacturers would go to deceive regulators and customers, but also highlighted the widespread impact of corporate malfeasance on the environment and public health.
+The Volkswagen emissions scandal, more commonly known as ‘Dieselgate’, remains one of the most significant corporate fraud cases in modern history.
+It not only exposed the lengths some car manufacturers would go to deceive regulators and customers, but also revealed the wider impact of corporate misconduct on public health and the environment.

 The birth of a scandal